thir13en/training-angular/notes/change-detection.md

 It is important to note that if the parent component does create a new pointer for the object being passed to the child, then change detection is able to recognize that there is a change and updates the view accordingly.
+`OnPush` triggers a change detection mechanism when:
+* There is a reference change in a component `Input`
+* An `EventEmmiter` is triggered within a component.
+* When an `Observable` subscribed in the view fires an event.
+The main risk of `OnPush` change detection mechanism is that it becomes really difficult to manage when we our app allows for mutability of objects.

 ### Why OnPush is more performant?
 With Default change detection we check all the expressions in all the component tree